LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF_V2.md

 Scaling `jumpSpeed` does NOT fix this: planner and movement controller both read `airJumpProfile.jumpSpeed`, so lowering it shrinks both and the percentage error survives.

+### One refusal ladder, read by both the upcycler pane and the machine
+`arch.upcycler.stateladder` -- see also `arch.upcycler.burnbox`, `fact.tooling.andnilor`

+`petports_upcyclerstate.lua`.
+BUILT 2026-08-30, after the same drift shape bit four times in two days:

+    applyState (pane) vs storedRules (object)   pane silently stripped both rule exclusions and wrote them back
+    the two bulk rescues                        near-identical pair, now one the refusal LADDERS themselves              machine reordered to ask exempt before the manifest, pane not --
+                                                one item, two explanations
+    hasTag (pane) vs exempt (object)            same cached itemConfig walk twice

+**SHARING THE LOOKUP TABLE WAS NEVER ENOUGH.
+THE ORDER IS THE LOGIC.** A ladder of refusals is a sequence of returns, and a sequence written twice is two programs that happen to agree today.

+**IT DECIDES, IT DOES NOT SPEAK.** A verdict is a cause id and a severity, no sentences and no widget names.
+The pane turns a cause into player-facing text in its own voice; the machine turns the same cause into a log line and, later, indicator lights.
+Neither can change what counts as broken without changing it for the other.

+**SEVERITY IS THE FIELD THAT MATTERS.** `error` means a human must act -- the player's own configuration is rejecting something already inside the machine, or the item can never be processed at all. `waiting` clears itself.
+Only `error` lights an alarm; crying wolf on waiting states is how an alert surface becomes wallpaper.

+**ORDER WITHIN A SLOT IS BY WHAT THE FACT IS ABOUT, NOT BY WHAT IS CHEAP TO TEST.** Item-level facts (exempt) before table lookups (is it in the manifest) before configuration (what the rule says).
+Ordered the other way the generic message wins and the specific one never fires -- every exempt item is also absent from the reagent manifest, so a manifest-first ladder answers "not a reagent" for a pet.
+That shipped once.

+### The slot shuttle runs on one priority
+`arch.upcycler.shuttlepriority` -- see also `arch.upcycler.stateladder`

+**KEEPING THE FLAVOR CHARGE FULL OUTRANKS BURNING MORE ITEMS.** Burning is always available to a burn-allowed item; being spent as flavor is not, so the scarce option gets first refusal.
+Everything else falls out of that read from one side or the other.

+**`chargeFits` IS WHAT MAKES IT TERMINATE, and weight-awareness is load-bearing.**
+With an "is the charge full" test instead, a weight-8 reagent facing 3 free blips is pulled to the reagent slot, cannot be spent, and is pushed back -- one hop per tick forever, because room only frees by burning and the item that would do the burning is the one bouncing.
+Asking whether THIS item fits breaks it.
+One item's worth of flavor is lost on a part-full charge and that is the intended trade.
+Bounded by construction: heaviest manifest reagent is 8, `BLIP_CAPACITY` is 8.

+**BULK WHERE THE SLOT IS A DEAD END, PACED WHERE IT IS NOT.** A stack the destination rule has closed has no future where it sits, so it leaves at once -- pacing it stranded ~400 milk, measured.
+A stack merely waiting for room trickles one at a time, because every blip the burner frees is one more spent as flavor.

+**THE MUTUAL SWAP DEADLOCK RESOLVES ITSELF.** Burn-denied stock in the burner needs the reagent slot; reagent-denied stock in the reagent slot needs the burner.
+Each is the other's blocker and it looks exactly like ordinary waiting from either side alone -- only a check holding both slots at once can tell "wait, that will clear" from "wait, forever".
+The predicate that detects it is shared with the pane, and BOTH CONDITIONS ALREADY PROVE THE SWAP IS LEGAL: each item is tested for permission to enter the slot the other occupies, so the swap re-checks nothing and cannot place illegally.
+It can only arise from an edit to something already socketed, since nothing delivers into a slot its rule denies.

+### Non-treats in a machine output slot are collected, not stranded
+`arch.upcycler.outputeviction` -- see also `arch.upcycler.shuttlepriority`

+`emitFuel` peeks rather than takes, so a parked non-treat blocks payout without losing a blip -- but nothing in the world cleared it and the machine stopped dead.
+The port's output scan was gated on `isFuelItem`; that gate is now a flag rather than a gate.

+**THE DELIVERY END NEEDED NOTHING.** Destinations are matched with `petports_filterAccepts` against the item ACTUALLY held, and `"deposit"` is the general storage set tidy and sort already use, so junk routes by the same filter rules as anything else a unit carries.

+**JUNK SKIPS THE BATCH FLOOR.** The floor exists because treats ACCUMULATE, so collecting the first one costs a round trip for three items.
+None of that applies to a single misplaced item: no more are coming, it can never reach a batch, and every second it sits there the machine is stopped.

 ### `standableNear` ranks every column by true distance
 `arch.pathing.standablerank` -- see also `arch.pathing.homewardbias`